 - Katie Fritz, high school English teacher, Minnesota

 Why invest in this course?

-The average registration for a teaching conference costs around well over $200, and then you typically need to arrange and/or pay for travel, and release time, and substitute teachers, and so on.
-Once the conference is over, you're often encouraged, but you leave with only your notes and (if you're like me) a strong dose of cognitive overwhelm.
+The average registration for a teaching conference costs well over $200, and then you often need to arrange and/or pay for travel, and release time, and substitute teachers, and so on.
+Once the conference is over, you're encouraged, but you leave with only your notes and (if you're like me) a strong dose of cognitive overwhelm.

 The Student Motivation Course, on the other hand, offers a competitive value:

-This cohort of the Student Motivation Course closes on Friday, December 21.
-Enroll now and receive:
+The current cohort of the Student Motivation Course is open for registration.
+Enroll and receive: